 Are you wondering whether you have thick or thin hair?
 Thick hair has a coarse, dense feel and a voluminous appearance.
 The strands are abundant, and the overall volume is full.
 On the other hand, thin hair has narrower individual strands and tends to appear finer, sleeker and flatter.

 When understanding your hair type, the difference between thick and thin hair goes beyond just how it looks or feels.
 One key factor is the number of hair fibers on your head.
-On average, a person with thin hair typically has about 50,000 to 80,000 hair fibers, while someone with thick hair can have anywhere from 100,000 to 150,000 fibers.
+On average, a person with thin hair has about 50,000 to 80,000 hair fibers, while someone with thick hair has anywhere from 100,000 to 150,000 fibers.
 This significant difference in hair count plays a big role in how your hair appears and behaves.

 But fiber count isn't the only way to tell thick and thin hair apart.
-In this blog, we'll explore various characteristics that can help you identify whether you have thick or thin hair and provide tips on how to care for each type.
+In this blog, we'll explore various characteristics that help you identify whether you have thick or thin hair and provide tips on how to care for each type.
 Understanding your hair type is the first step towards giving it the right kind of attention and care it needs to look and feel its best.

 The main difference between thick vs thin hair lies in the individual hair strands and their density on the scalp.
-Three key factors set them apart: diameter, hair density, and hair texture.
+Five key factors set them apart: diameter, hair density, and hair texture.
 Now, let's explore them in detail for a better understanding.

 1. Diameter of Hair Strands